 35-4 | HRB 60-HRc 32 |

-Spinodal structures are fine, homogeneous two-phase mixtures that are produced when the original phases are separated under certain conditions of temperature and composition, such as in a supersaturated solid solution of metals whose atoms are similar in size.
-In spinodal decomposition, the original phases spontaneously decompose into other phases in which the crystal structure stays the same, but the atoms in the crystals are different.
+Spinodal structures consist of fine, homogeneous two-phase mixtures produced when original phases separate under specific temperature and composition conditions, particularly in supersaturated solid solutions of metals with similar atomic sizes.
+During spinodal decomposition, original phases spontaneously decompose into other phases where crystal structure remains unchanged, but atomic composition differs.

-Spinodal decomposition is possible when the various metal atoms in the alloy are nearly the same size and can form a completely homogeneous solid solution.
-The word "spinode" comes from the Greek "cusp," and was used by 19th century mathematicians to describe functions that exhibit continuous curves, but discontinuous derivatives.
+Spinodal decomposition occurs when metal atoms in the alloy are nearly identical in size and can form completely homogeneous solid solutions.
+The term "spinode" derives from the Greek word for "cusp" and was adopted by 19th-century mathematicians to describe functions exhibiting continuous curves with discontinuous derivatives.

-Using thermodynamic principles, van der Waals was able to explain the presence of a "horizontal cusp" in entropy-versus-volume curves for fluids, and he identified spina in other systems as well.
-J. Willard Gibbs, the noted thermodynamicist, used the model of free-energy vs. composition diagrams to rationalize the limits of phase metastability in ceramics and alloys, and he described the transformation as spinodal decomposition.
+Using thermodynamic principles, van der Waals explained the presence of "horizontal cusps" in entropy-versus-volume curves for fluids and identified similar phenomena in other systems.
+J. Willard Gibbs, the renowned thermodynamicist, utilized free-energy versus composition diagrams to rationalize phase metastability limits in ceramics and alloys, describing the transformation as spinodal decomposition.